portworx/px-docs/deploy_px_with_rancher.md

 The following sequence illustrates deployment in an Amazon AWS/EC2 environment.

 ## Step 1: Add a Host
-For availability zone, use either "West N. California", or "East N. Virginia"
+For availability zone, use either "West N. California", or "East N. Virginia".
+If you need a different availability zone, please contact support@portworx.com.

 ## Step 2: Configure Instance

 * Select the name and count of your instances
 * Use **m3.medium** as the instance type
-* For West, use **ami-d0651bc7** for the AMI image name;  For East, use **ami-ebe6a98b** for the AMI image name.
+* For US-West (N. California), use **ami-ebe6a98b** as the AMI image name
+* For US-East (N. Virginia), use **ami-d0651bc7** as the AMI image name.
 * Specify **128GB** as the root size

 ![Configuring Instance](images/rancherpx.png "Depoloying Portworx with Rancher")